Wendy Newman

 Wendy Newman (born 1967) is an American relationship expert, professional workshop leader, and author.
 Her relationship advice, often with other experts in the field, has been published in the Wall Street Journal, U.S. News & World Report, Salon magazine, Yahoo!
 Health, and Bustle magazine.
 Newman leads a variety of self-improvement workshops; her guidance is based upon her research which started in 2002 and continues today.
 Her freshman novel, 121 First Dates, details her personal experiences with dates, dating websites and ultimately finding her life partner.

 Life and career

 Newman was born and raised in Salt Lake City, Utah and became a hotelier in 1986.
 In 1987 she relocated to San Francisco and for much of the 1990s, she was the general manager of Mary Elizabeth Inn, an 88-room residence for disenfranchised women.
 In the early 2000s, she incubated an Internet start-up, StaySonoma.com, a lodging accommodations company she sold in 2012.

-Newman has been employed by PAX Programs since 2002, and has led over one hundred relationship workshops since 2006.
+Newman began her workshop-leading career at PAX Programs in 2002 before transitioning to leading her own material by 2006.
+Since then, she has led hundreds of relationship workshops to over 90,000 people.
 She received a certificate in American Sign Language (ASL) and Deaf Culture Studies from Vista Community College, Berkeley, California (1997).